 - Evaluate the child’s heart rhythm and any symptoms or arrhythmias occurring during exercise.

-- To estimate how effective medications prescribed to control heart rhythm are.
+- Estimate how effective medications prescribed to control heart rhythm are.

-- Allows us to provide exercise guidance (also known as exercise prescription).
+- Provide exercise guidance (also known as exercise prescription).

 However, we don’t know exactly how much exercise and physical activity affected children are taking part in daily or weekly or how well exercise testing correlates with daily physical activity and exercise levels.